 a.
-Walls - defines the limit and shapes of the out door room, direct traffic through the landscape boungavalia spp.), etc.

-(hedges, avenue trees), provides full or partial privacy (), provide security (thorny plants e.g.
+Walls - defines the limit and shapes of the out door room, direct traffic through the landscape (hedges, avenue trees), provides full or partial privacy (), provide security b.

-b.
 Ceilings - defines the upper limit of the outdoor room, provide full or partial shade, provide privacy from overhead viewers, etc.